Located on the River Elbe, Hamburg is the country’s largest port and regarded as Germany’s gateway to the world.

 Hamburg's waterfront district offers much to enjoy.
 Visit the popular Fischmarkt, discover an array of lively bars and restaurants at the harbour, watch Europe's second largest port in action or head to Hafen City, a newly developed urban quarter.

 Home to the largest model railway in the world, a small scale Hamburg awaits you at this popular attraction.
-Miniatur Wunderland is a must when visiting Hamburg, simply because it is truly fascinating – marvel at the 930 trains with nearly 14,450 railway carriages, 228,000 trees, 215,000 figures, 8,850 cars, 13,000 metres (eight miles) of track and 3,660 buildings and bridges.
+Miniatur Wunderland is a must when visiting Hamburg, simply because it is so unique and fascinating – marvel at the 930 trains with nearly 14,450 railway carriages, 228,000 trees, 215,000 figures, 8,850 cars, 13,000 metres (eight miles) of track and 3,660 buildings and bridges.